Haivision/srt/docs/statistics.md

 ## pktRcvDropTotal

+TODO:

+- missing?
+- Revise the text

-The number of "too late to play" missing packets.
-Receiver only.
+The total number of "too late to deliver" missing packets.
+Available for receiver.

 TSBPD and TLPacket drop socket option should be enabled.